jesuswrivas/e_commerce_practice/README.md

 Set up the database using rails db:migrate.
 Start the server using rails server.ta:

+API Endpoints

-GET /api/v1/products: Fetches all products.
+- `GET /api/v1/products`: Fetches all products.
-GET /api/v1/products/:id: Fetches details of a specific product.
+- `GET /api/v1/products/:id`: Fetches details of a specific product.